cairo-book/cairo-book/src/ch16-05-01-price-feeds.md

 {{#include ../listings/ch16-building-advanced-starknet-smart-contracts/listing_08_price_feed/src/lib.cairo:price_feed_impl}}
 ```

-The function `get_asset_price`, is responsible for retriving the price of the asset specified in the `asset_id` argument from Pragma Oracle.
+The function `get_asset_price`, is responsible for retrieving the price of the asset specified in the `asset_id` argument from Pragma Oracle.
 Inside the function, an instance of the `IPragmaDispatcher` is created which serves as a dispatcher for interacting with the Pragma Oracle.
 The `get_data_median` method is then called from the created instance by passing the `DataType::SpotEntry(asset_id)` as an argument and assigned to an `output` variable which is finally used to return the price of the asset requested.

 ## Example Application Using Pragma Price Feed